-The IETC is a tax credit for individuals whose annual net income is between \$24,000 and \$48,000.
-Your annual net income is shown at Box 29 "Income after expenses" in your return.
+The IETC is a tax credit for individuals whose annual net income\ is between \$24,000 and \$48,000.
+Your annual net income is shown at Box 30 "Income after expenses" in your return.

-If you're eligible for IETC, but earn over \$44,000, your annual entitlement to IETC decreases by 13 cents for every dollar earned above \$44,000.
+If you are eligible for IETC, but earn over \$44,000, your annual entitlement to IETC decreases by 13 cents for every dollar earned above \$44,000.

-For the period 1 April 2019 to 31 March 2020, you'll be entitled to IETC for any months:
+For the period 1 April 2020 to 31 March 2021, you'll be entitled to IETC for any months:

 - you were a New Zealand tax resident

-- you or your partner weren't entitled to Working for Families Tax Credits (or received an overseas equivalent) and you didn't receive:
+- you or your partner were not entitled to Working for Families Tax Credits (or received an overseas

+equivalent) and you did not receive:

 - an income-tested benefit

 - NZ Super

-- a veteran's pension or
+- a veteran's pension, or

 - an overseas equivalent of any of the above.

-You're a tax resident if you lived in New Zealand for more than 183 days in the last twelve months, or have a permanent place of abode in New Zealand.
+You are a tax resident if you lived in New Zealand for more than 183 days in the last 12 months or have a permanent place of abode in New Zealand.
 For more information, read our guide New Zealand tax residence - IR292.

-To work out the months you're entitled to this tax credit, use the total number of whole months the criteria applied to.
+To work out the months you are entitled to this tax credit, use the total number of whole months the criteria applied to.

-If you didn't meet the above criteria for even one day of any month you won't be entitled to IETC at all for that month, so don't include it in your calculation.
+If you did not meet the above criteria for even 1 day of any month you will not be entitled to IETC at all for that month, so do not include it in your calculation.

-Net income means your total income from all sources, less any allowable deductions or current year losses (not including any losses brought forward).
+\ Net income means your total income from all sources, less any allowable deductions or current year losses (not including any losses brought forward).